phosgene89/phosgene89.github.io/index.md

 ## Phosgene89's Data Science and Machine Learning Blog
 I'm just another data lizard posting my ramblings on the internet.
 Don't trust any of it.

-Contact me at gfeldman@tpg.com.au if you need help finding what's at the end of the rainbow.
+Contact me at gfeldman@tpg.com.au if you have any questions.

 ---